 The Future of Learning Code Will Likely Be Online and Remote

 Taking note of the current trajectory of learning in general, it’s likely that the future of learning how to code will likely be mostly, if not wholly, online and remote.
 The flexibility and convenience offered by remote learning make it a clear winner for most when choosing how to learn how to code.

-Though traditional in-person university programs have their perks, such as strict structures and the ability to interact with peers, the monetary and schedule barriers don’t make it worth it for most people.
+Though traditional in-person university programs have perks, such as strict structures and the ability to interact with peers, the monetary and schedule barriers don’t make it worth it for most people.